Ranz-Lab/drosophila-snRNAseq/01_cross_species_integration/README.md

 ## Seurat Object Construction and Filtering

-Seurat v5 was used with R 4.3+ to generate objects for each tissue and strain via the `relaxed_seurat()` function.
+Seurat v5 was used with R 4.3+ to generate objects for each tissue and strain via custom functions, `relaxed_seurat()` and `stringent_seurat()` for the testis and ovary samples respectively.
 Separate Seurat objects were built for each of the 12 samples.

 ### QC filtering criteria: